-When forming his plans, Mr. Dunn attended the Go Abroad Fair with Memorial’s Go Abroad Office, and worked with the International Centre.
+When forming his plans, Mr. Dunn attended the Go Abroad Fair with Memorial’s Go Abroad Office, and worked with the Internationalization Office.

-Chelsey Laird at the International Centre recommends travel as an invaluable experience for students.
+Chelsey Laird at the Internationalization Office recommends travel as an invaluable experience for students.

 “Experiential learning from studying abroad will help you to develop knowledge and skills that will enhance your education,” she said.
 “It will also expose you to wonderful opportunities.”